What Is a Bachelor’s Degree? Requirements, Costs, and More

 Cost of a bachelor’s degree program

-The cost of college depends on several factors, like whether you choose to attend a public or private institution, are considered an in-state or out-of-state student, or opt for an online or in-person experience.
+The cost of college depends on several factors, like whether you choose to attend a public or private institution, are an in-state or out-of-state student, or opt for an online or in-person experience.
 Financial aid may also help lower your costs.
 Keep in mind tuition is separate from other living expenses, like housing and transportation.

 • Scholarships or financial aid: Financial aid through FAFSA and scholarships are available for many schools.
 See if you’re eligible for federal financial assistance and contact your school for opportunities to start.